chaseolsen/social-Laravel-app/README.md

     └── README.md

 ## Extra Details About Development And Future Plans
-This app was primarily built to learn Laravel and to have a codebase to refer to in the future.
+This app was primarily built to refresh Laravel and to have a codebase to refer to in the future.